deltachat/provider-db/_providers/web.de.md

     port: 587
     username_pattern: emaillocalpart
 before_login_hint: |
-  You must allow IMAP access to your account before you can login.
+  You must allow IMAP access in the Web.de web interface before you can login.
 after_login_hint: |
   Note: if you have your web.de spam settings too strict, you won't receive contact requests from new people.
-  If you want to receive contact requests, you should disable the "3-Wege-Spamschutz" in the web.de settings.
+  If you want to receive contact requests, you should disable the "3-Wege-Spamschutz" in the Web.de settings.
   Read how: https://hilfe.web.de/email/spam-und-viren/spamschutz-einstellungen.html
 last_checked: 2020-01
 website: https://web.de